Genre: Action Developer: Software Creations Ltd Publisher: Sunsoft Players: 1 Released: 1993

-Back in 1991, Disney released what would become one of their more endearing films, Beauty and the Beast.
-It became a hit for both kids and adults alike, was marketed on everything from bed sheets to dolls, and even spawned a direct-to-video movie follow up of sorts (it’s set during a blank area in the original movie’s time line).
-However, what very few expected was that it would also become not one, but two video games on the Genesis in 1993.
-One of those games was called Belle’s Quest, a kind of action/exploring game that centered on the movie’s good-hearted heroine, Belle, and was geared toward the girls in the Genesis’ fan base.
-But is this game a beauty that mirrors it’s female protagonist, or is it more of a beast that should be left alone?
+Back in 1991, Disney released what would become one of their more beloved films, Beauty and the Beast.
+It became a hit for both kids and adults alike, and was marketed on everything from pajamas to lunch boxes, and even spawned a direct-to-video movie follow up of sorts (it’s set during a blank area in the original movie’s time line).
+However, what not many expected, was that it would also become not one, but two video games on the Genesis in 1993.
+One of those games was called Roar of the Beast, an action romp centered around the beast defending his castle from villagers and woodland creatures.
+But is the game something you’d invite to be your guest, or something to be left off the guest list?
 Read on.

 You are the beast, a one time prince who coldly brushed aside an old woman who offered him a rose in return for the night’s shelter.
 Only she wasn’t an old woman, but an enchantress, and your selfish act cost you dearly.
 Transformed into a monstrous beast, you’re now cursed to remain as such until one of two things comes to pass… either you fall in love and are loved in return so that the curse is broken, or your twenty-first birthday arrives, after which you’ll forever remain a beast.
 Just when things are seeming hopeless for you, it’s on one fateful night that a series of events begin to unfold as you defend your castle from animals that have become enchanted.
 These events lead you to discover an old man who entered your castle to get out of the snow storm… an old man with a lovely daughter named Belle.